Minnesota health officials confirm second case of coronavirus | Wadena Pioneer Journal

 ST. PAUL — Minnesota health officials on Sunday, March 8, confirmed the state's second case of the coronavirus in a Carver County resident who recently returned from a trip to Europe.

-The individual, who has not been named, is recovering at home, according to the state Department of Health.
+The individual, who has not been named, is in their 50s and recovering at home, according to the state Department of Health.
 They were confirmed to have contracted COVID-19, the illness that develops from the coronavirus.

 Speaking to members of the press Sunday evening, Health Department officials said they were in the process of identifying and contacting other people with whom the Carver County resident had contact.
 They will be asked to quarantine themselves for 14 days from the time of their exposure and will also be monitored, the officials said.